ThomasApplewhite/LexGame/Documentation/Game/GSBFrequencyTODOList.md

 	- Okay, here's the plan: Each message requires a TriggerStoryBeat.
 That really isn't necessary, only some messages need Triggers.
 Most have a "NONE".
 So, here's the plan, for real:
 		1. Replace the TriggerStoryBeat field with a dict that holds GSB -> Freq pairs.
 (OPTIONAL)
 		2. Add a field to ConversationJSONText that specifies with GSB to send when the message is completed
+		- DONE
-		3. Change ConversationParser to parse the new dictionary
+		3. Change ConversationParser to parse the new dictionary (OPTIONAL)
 		4. Change ConversationParser to parse the new JSONText
+		- DONE
 		5. Change ConversationEntryNode to support multiple required GSBs (OPTIONAL)
 		6. Change ConversationEntryNode to send the update GSB signal.
 8. Make it so that conversations actually trigger story beats lol.